 Jamstack delivers pre-built static files that are optimized even before users even load them.
 Developers have completer control over everything that is served to the client - this makes optimizing Jamstack websites easier than WordPress.

-Considering recent Google core web vital and page experience update Jamstack can be a really help you ramp up your overall website or web app speed.
+Considering recent Google core web vital and page experience updates Jamstack can really help you ramp up your overall website or web app speed.

 Content management in WordPress is built into the platform.
-It combines the content and presentation layer, making it difficult to manage and use the same content in multiple media channels.
+It combines the content and presentation layers, making it difficult to manage and use the same content in multiple media channels.

 Jamstack provides several possibilities for managing content, including “headless” content management systems (CMS).